Last Updated on July 28, 2023 by Janine

 Day 4 – Teotihuácan

-On the last day of your Mexico City itinerary, I recommend visiting the Teotihuacán ruins to learn about Aztec history and scale the Pyramid of the Sun.
+On the last day of your Mexico City itinerary, I recommend taking a day trip to visit the Teotihuacán ruins to learn about Aztec history and scale the Pyramid of the Sun.

 It’s super easy to get to Teotihuacán using public transportation, but many visitors opt for a tour with transportation and a tour guide included.
 You can hire a guide on-site as well.
 It’s worth hiring a guide as there are very few interpretive signs to help you understand what you are looking at.